Bali–Sasak–Sumbawa languages

-The Bali–Sasak–Sumbawa languages are a group of closely related languages spoken in the western Lesser Sunda Islands (Bali and West Nusa Tenggara).
-The three languages are Balinese on Bali, Sasak on Lombok, and Sumbawa on western Sumbawa.
+The Bali–Sasak–Sumbawa languages are a group of closely related languages spoken in Indonesia in the western Lesser Sunda Islands (Bali and West Nusa Tenggara).
+The three languages largely correspond to the three separate islands where they are natively spoken, namely Balinese on Bali, Sasak on Lombok, and Sumbawa on western Sumbawa.

+Classification

+Genealogically, Balinese forms a separate subbranch from Sasak and Sumbawa languages which are more closely related and share characteristics that are not found in Balinese; therefore the group's family tree is generally depicted as follows: